 10. New York, USA

 In 1969, the famous Stonewall riots led the way for the first-ever Gay Pride March in June 1970 and the gay rights movement across America.
-Likewise, Gay marriage became legal in 2011.
+Afterward, gay marriage became legal in 2011.
 With a rich history, you can be whoever you want to be in this central hub for creativity, acceptance and openness.
-Feel right at home as you experience culture, nightlife, fashion and scrumptious food in some of the best gay-friendly areas like Greenwich Village and Chelsea.
+Feel right at home as you experience culture, nightlife, fashion and scrumptious food in some of the best gay-friendly places like Greenwich Village and Chelsea.
 Every June, the Empire State Building is lit up with rainbow colours making it the perfect sight to see.
 Of course, a small number of anti-gay hate crimes do occur in dangerous areas, so just be a little cautious.
+Find out the best things to do in NYC on our sister website.